Rhydymwyn: Ffynnon leinw

 Approximately 1 mi from Rhydymwyn is the small hamlet of Hendre.
-Along the main road from the old Sardis Chapel, and only a few feet from the edge of the A541 there is an ancient well - Ffynnon leinw - (leinw comes from the Welsh word "llanw" meaning tide as it is reported that the water in the well rose and ebbed with the tides of the Dee Estuary).
+Along the main road from the old Sardis Chapel, and only a few feet from the edge of the A541, there is an ancient well – Ffynnon leinw – (leinw comes from the Welsh word "llanw" meaning tide as it is reported that the water in the well rose and ebbed with the tides of the Dee Estuary).
 The well has been listed as one of the holy wells of Wales on a par with the more famous St Winefride's Well in Holywell.
 The well in Hendre is mentioned by Thomas Pennant in his 'A Tour in Wales' - written between 1778–1783 and also by Giraldus Cambrensis or Gerald of Wales in his 'Journey through Wales' written in 1188 - an itinerary of his journeys as he accompanied Archbishop Baldwin of Exeter to enlist support for the Third Crusade.

 Mendelssohn and Charles Kingsley

-The famous German composer Felix Mendelssohn Bartholdy composed The Rivulet in 1829 while visiting his father's friend John Taylor (himself a famous mining engineer and entrepreneur) and his family in 1829 who rented Coed Du.
+The German composer Felix Mendelssohn composed The Rivulet in 1829 while visiting his father's friend John Taylor (a mining engineer and entrepreneur) and his family in 1829 who rented Coed Du.
 This work was inspired by the beauty of the countryside.
 During the same visit, Mendelssohn composed his operetta Son and Stranger.

 Charles Kingsley, author of The Water-Babies, A Fairy Tale for a Land Baby, also came and walked the Leete; both his and Mendelssohn's visits are commemorated by a plaque in Nant Alyn Road, Rhydymwyn.